Fluke 101 vs 106 vs 107 | Comparison Fluke 100 Series

 • Both include two plug-in 6.5” probes that attach directly to the meter.

-• Both feature backlight displays for easy readings in dark or dimly lit areas.
+• Both feature LCD displays for easy readings in dark or dimly lit areas.

 • And finally, both models come with a relative zero mode for accurate measurements.